Menu

 Final Thoughts

-Understanding Medicare coverage doesn’t have to be overwhelming.
-The key points to remember:
+Understanding Medicare coverage for knee injections doesn’t have to be overwhelming.
+Here is what matters most:

-• Medicare covers HA and cortisone injections when medically necessary
+• Medicare covers gel injections and cortisone shots when medically necessary — all major brands are included

 If you’re considering knee injections, talk with your doctor about your specific situation.
 They can help you navigate Medicare requirements and ensure you get the coverage you’re entitled to.